About this Title

 The second edition of The Tangled Bank has been dramatically revised.
 It includes an entirely new chapter focused on human evolution, for example, as well as discussions of additional concepts in evolution, new illustrations, and descriptions of new research.
 There's also a new Study Guide written by Dr. Alison Perkins (University of Montana) that offers a wealth of study aids and activities specifically tailored to The Tangled Bank.

 Richly illustrated with 285 drawings and photographs, The Tangled Bank is essential reading for anyone who wants to understand the history of life on Earth.

 About the Author

 Carl Zimmer is one of the country’s leading science writers.
-A columnist for The New York Times and a regular contributor to magazines like Scientific American and National Geographic, he is the author of thirteen books, including Evolution: The Triumph of an Idea and Microcosm: E. coli and the New Science of Life.
+A columnist for The New York Times and a regular contributor to magazines like Scientific American and National Geographic, he is the author of thirteen books, including Evolution: The Triumph of an Idea and A Planet of Viruses.
 Zimmer is a lecturer at Yale University, where he teaches science writing.
 He is a three-time winner of the American Association for the Advancement of Science Journalism Award and the winner of the National Academies Communication Award.
 You can learn more at the author's website: www.carlzimmer.com.